srph/til/2015-10-05-js-double-tilde-op-n-math-floor.md

 ~~2.369 === Math.floor(2.369); // true
 ```

-Some notes to be taken:
+Some notes which I highly regard:
 - In comparison to  `Math.floor`, some benchmarks show that there's very little to no performance gain with the `~~` operator; and it's slower in some browsers.
 - It's not very readable; hides the intention of the code.
   - It's not a widely known usage of the operator